kyleko1234/myEasyLedger/rest_api/Documentation/JournalEntry/Contents/List All JournalEntries Belonging to an Organization as JournalEntryViewModels.md

-### List All JournalEntries as JournalEntryViewModels
+### List All JournalEntries Belonging to an Organization as JournalEntryViewModels
-Endpoint: `GET /journalEntryViewModel?page={i}&size={j}`
+Endpoint: `GET /organization/{id}/journalEntryViewModel?page={i}&size={j}`

-Returns a page from a paginated list of all journal entries with zero-indexed page number  `i` and page size `j` as ViewModels, sorted by most recent entryDate.
+Returns a page from a paginated list of all journal entries belonging to organization with id {id} with zero-indexed page number  `i` and page size `j` as ViewModels, sorted by most recent journalEntryDate, secondary sorted by journalEntryId descending.
 JournalEntryViewModels are a compressed view of entries, allowing the entry to be displayed in one row with a summary of LineItem data for that entry.
 This is useful for generating a compact paginated view of a General Journal.
 ViewModels include information on journalEntryId, journalEntryDate, description for the journal entry, total debit amounts for the entry, and total credit amounts for the entry.
 Pagination is done server-side.
 ___

 #### Request Body Parameters